meltano/meltano/docs/src/_reference/command-line-interface.md

       - dbt:run
 ```

-While `tap-gitlab-to-target-postgres-processed` and `tap-gitlab-to-target-postgres-processed` will run the same steps of the pipeline in the same order, [scheduling](#schedule) the former will result in a generated DAG consisting of a single task while scheduling the latter will result in a generated DAG consisting of two tasks.
+While `tap-gitlab-to-target-postgres-processed` and `tap-gitlab-to-target-postgres-processed-multiple-tasks` will run the same steps of the pipeline in the same order, [scheduling](#schedule) the former will result in a generated DAG consisting of a single task while scheduling the latter will result in a generated DAG consisting of two tasks.

 ### Examples